SocketCluster/socketcluster-website/website/versioned_docs/version-16.0.1/streams-and-backpressure.md

 ### Measure agServer (AGServer) backpressure

-You should generally avoid awaiting on listeners directly from the main `agServer` instance because this can cause backpressure to build up on the `agServer` itself.
+When consuming an event/listener stream (using a `for-await-of` loop) from the `agServer` instance, you should avoid blocking that stream directly with `await` statements because this can cause backpressure to build up on the `agServer`.
+For most use cases, you should aim to keep the `agServer` backpressure at 0 at all times - You should use async IIFEs `(async () => { /* Code goes here */ })()` to ensure that your `await` statements do not block the event stream.

-Backpressure on `agServer` listeners could mean that sockets will have to wait in line (one at a time) before they can be handled by your code (I.e. because `'connection'` events would be getting increasingly delayed); this can lead to a situation whereby a new socket cannot interact with the server until the previous socket has released the listener stream.
-This feature can be desirable for some systems but it creates an interdependency between different sockets which is not suitable for the vast majority of user-facing systems (it could open up a DoS vulnerability).
+There may be unusual cases (e.g. with the server operating in a trusted private network environment and only exposed to trusted clients) where it may be desirable to process a `'connection'` listener stream sequentially (for example to accept and fully initialize new socket connections one at a time on the back end) but this approach is not recommended for typical user-facing scenarios as it would make the server vulnerable to DoS attacks since connections are likely to pile up and increase the backpressure on the `agServer` instance.

 If you do not `await` directly on listeners of the `agServer` instance, then you do not need to monitor backpressure on the `agServer` instance at all (since it will always be 0).
-If you do, then you can use this method to get the total listeners backpressure on the `agServer` instance:
+If you do, however, you can use this method to get the total listeners backpressure on the `agServer` instance:

 ```js
 agServer.getAllListenersBackpressure();